 Cloves are one of the highly prized spices, widely recognized all over the world for their medicinal and culinary qualities.
 The spices actually are the "flower buds" from evergreen rain-forest tree native to Indonesia.

 Botanically, clove-spice belongs to the family of Myrtaceae in the genus; Sygyzium, and scientifically named as Sygizium aromaticum.

-At their initial stages of development, flower buds are pale in color which gradually turn to green, and, finally develop into bright-red clove buds by the time of harvesting.
-The buds are generally picked up when they reach 1.5-2 cm in length, sundried and before dispatching to the markets.
+At their early stages of development, flower buds are pale in color which gradually turn into green, and, finally develop into bright-red clove buds at the time of harvesting.
+The buds generally picked up by hand when they reach 1.5-2 cm in length, sundried and before dispatching to the markets.

 The active principles in the clove are known to have antioxidant, antiseptic, local anesthetic, anti-inflammatory, rubefacient (warming and soothing), carminative and anti-flatulent properties.